VeryGoodOpenSource/dart_frog/packages/dart_frog_test/README.md

 A testing library that makes it easy to test Dart Frog services.
 It offers helpers to mock requests as well as custom matchers in order to write readable expectations.

+> [!NOTE]
+> This package is still experimental and although it is ready to be used, some/or all of its API
+> might change (with deprecations) in future versions.

 ## Installation 💻

 **❗ In order to start using Dart Frog Test you must have the [Dart SDK][dart_install_link] installed on your machine.**